 The minimum amount of an endowed scholarship varies based on the university, as will the required number of years before it has to be fully funded.
 Once endowed, scholarships can be added to while you’re alive or through a will or trust after you die.
 Cash is the most common way to fund an endowment, although you may be able to make an in-kind gift.

 The higher the endowment, the higher the amount that goes to students.
 A minimum scholarship of $50,000 with a 4.7 percent return will provide nearly $2,500 per year.
 This could be distributed to one student or split between two.

 What are the tax benefits?

-If you make a cash gift during life, as a general rule, you can take a charitable deduction of up to 50 percent of your adjusted gross income, or AGI, each year that you give, Cumming says.
+As a general rule, if you make a cash gift while you’re alive, you can take a charitable deduction of up to 50 percent of your adjusted gross income (AGI) each year that you give.
 If your gift exceeds 50 percent of your AGI, you can roll over the difference to the following year, for five years going forward.

 If, however, your gift is in some form other than cash, the tax consequences are different.
-For example, if you gift stock, you can only deduct 30 percent of AGI, Cumming says.
+For example, if you gift stock, you can deduct only 30 percent of your AGI.

 For more information about your specific situation, it’s best to consult with a tax professional.